Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/acpcore-aepcore.md

-# Migrating to AEPCore Reference
+# Migrating to AEPCore reference

 This document is a reference comparison of ACPCore \(2.x\) APIs against their equivalent APIs in AEPCore \(3.x\).